-Deferral Meaning Explained Clearly in 2026.
-What It Is and Why It Matters?
+Deferral Meaning Explained What It Really Means How It Works and Why It Matters in 2026

 Definition & Core Meaning